 Linear regression and logistic regression both are machine learning algorithms that are part of supervised learning models.
-Since both are part of a supervised model so they make use of labelled data for making predictions.
+Since both are part of a supervised model so they make use of labeled data for making predictions.

-Linear regression is used for regression or to predict continuous values whereas logistic regression can be used both in classification and regression problems but it is widely used as classification algorithm.
+Linear regression is used for regression or to predict continuous values whereas logistic regression can be used both in classification and regression problems but it is widely used as a classification algorithm.
 Regression models aim to project value based on independent features.

 The main difference that makes both different from each other is when the dependent variables are binary logistic regression is considered and when dependent variables are continuous then linear regression is used.